ea1196/eburytest0924/README.md

 ## Constraints and Suggestions

-* Test coverage, comments, clean code, design patterns, separation of concepts and the use of standardized style guides will be highly appreciated.
+* Test coverage, comments, clean code, design patterns, separation of concerns and the use of standardized style guides will be highly appreciated.
 * A detailed Git history will be appreciated.
 * VFPs and Aura are not allowed, please use only LWC.